Linux Disk Partitioning Made Easy: A Simple Tutorial

 After reviewing the list of partitions, choose a disk where you wish to create the new partition.
 To begin partitioning, we need to enter the disk’s path in the following command:

-This brings us to the command mode of fdisk.
+This brings us to the command mode of fdisk

 Navigating the Command Mode

-Once in the command mode, you can view the list of available actions by pressing m.
-The fdisk command mode interface can be confusing at first, but it’s manageable once you know the basic commands.
+command mode interface can be confusing at first, but it’s manageable once you know the basic commands.

 Creating the Partition

-To create a new partition, use the n command.
+command.
 This will prompt you to choose the type of partition:

-• Press p to create a primary partition.
+to create a primary partition. - Press

-• Press l if you want to create a logical partition.
+if you want to create a logical partition.

-For this tutorial, we will create a primary partition by selecting p.
+.
 You will now be asked to specify the starting and ending sectors of the partition.

 To use the default starting sector, press ENTER.
 You can either use all available space or specify the size of the partition.
 In this example, we are creating a partition of 10 MB: